5 Famous Female Athletes Who Were Banned From Their Sport

 Sure, plenty of male athletes have also been banned from their sport after various misdeeds.
 But, in general, men in sports are applauded for being aggressive and/or competitive, while women like Harding who display the same traits are seen as troublesome (see: the long list of men in sports who commit crimes, and then go on to have illustrious careers).
 That's not to say that Harding's only crime was being aggressive and competitive (she did admit to knowing about the assault after it happened); it's just that her image was set in stone by the time the truth came out and it was time to dole out punishment.

-Ahead of the movie, I, Tonya, which opens in theaters tomorrow, we wondered how many other female athletes have also been banned from sports for life.
+Ahead of the film, I, Tonya, which opens in cinemas 16th February, we wondered how many other female athletes have also been banned from sports for life.
 It's tough to give an exact number, but ahead are a handful of stories of other iconic female athletes who faced a similar fate to Harding.

-Twenty-four years following a scandal that rocked the world, Margot Robbie takes on the role of figure skater Tonya Harding in a behind-the-scenes story that will have you questioning what’s real, what’s fake, and how much we truly know about the controversial figures who become cultural lightning rods.
-I, Tonya opens in NY/LA December 8th and theaters everywhere January 5th.
-Grab your tickets HERE